jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (a) a copy of the proposed direction; and
   (b) notice stating—
-    (i) why the Board proposes to give the direction; and (ii) that he or she has a reasonable opportunity to make written submissions and to be heard on the matter, either personally or by a representative; and
+    (i) why the Board proposes to give the direction; and (ii) that the social worker has a reasonable opportunity to make written submissions and to be heard on the matter, either personally or by a representative; and
   (c) a copy of any written information and a written summary of any other information on which the Board is relying in proposing to give the direction.
 (3) The statement under subsection (2)﻿(b)﻿(i) must contain enough detail to inform the person clearly of the particular grounds for the proposal to give the direction.
 (4) A direction under subsection (1)﻿(b) remains in effect until the person concerned has—